 I have always had a strong connection to the UK, which this website has increased.
 In extraordinary circumstances, a story led to me meeting my lovely first cousin Annabelle for the first time….. in England!
 And how special to have lunch in London with Sabrina, a descendant of my convict ancestor Solomon Shadbolt’s wife.
 I have connected with so many of my Larcombe, Shadbolt and Singleton relatives all over the world.

 A couple of years ago the site was selected for inclusion in PANDORA, the National Library’s archive of websites.
 It was judged to be of permanent research value, and a significant contribution to Australian social history.
 Oh dear, I’m not sure what they make of Editor Des’s stories, but I feel very honoured.
-This validation of my work led to the creation of the Facebook group Australian Social History, which is approaching 1,000 members.
+This validation of my work led to the creation of the Facebook group Australian Social History, which now has 1,100 members.
 Please feel free to join.

 What do my readers seem to love the most?
 In no particular order; humour, food, mystery, and nature.